BenRagland/phase-2-project/README.md

 example of data for Exercises - should match Exercise API

 example of date for Meals - should match Meals API

+Stretch Goals -

+- set 3 daily initial exercises based on day of week.
+First 3 input fields hold this as a placeholder.
+User can add exercises.
+- set meals initially based on day.
+This is done through the mealPlanningForm and will persist.
+Initially all options set to false.
+- only offer meals/snacks based on time of day while using app
+- let previous daily meals/exercises persist so the user can simply choose to re-select last weeks meal/exercises.

+Kanban Board - We should do this in Trello.